 New York: Editorial Chaos on the Runway

-Meanwhile, in Manhattan, a Fashion editor received unexpected pings discussing “lasting results zones,” airstrikes, and logistics chains.
+Meanwhile, in Manhattan, a Vogue editor received unexpected pings discussing “impact zones,” airstrikes, and logistics chains.
 Initially mistaking them for avant-garde fashion metaphors, she reworked the content into a spread titled “War Wear: Camouflage Meets Couture.”
 It hit newsstands before the Pentagon clarified the mix-up.
 Several D.C. insiders allegedly requested advance copies.

 Trend Forecast Accuracy: Accidental